 Be advised: I am NOT a lawyer.
 Anywhere.
 Also, laws are changed by legislatures and court rulings affect their interpretation and application.
 I do not plan on maintaining vigilance of such changes in the laws, so this page may not necessarily reflect the current standing of those laws.
 Consequently, any legal issues, uncertainties, questions or conflicts arising in this area should be directed to the proper authorities (county sheriff, county recorder of deeds, for example) or a licensed Missouri attorney experienced in this area of the law.
 Be further advised that knowledge, interpretation and purported claims about the law vary.
 This is especially true of funeral directors.
 Do not hesitate to obtain a second or even third opinion if any answer you receive is not satisfactory or doesn't seem to make sense.
 Also, laws can (and do) change.
 I do not expect to keep this page current on a continuing basis and the revision date posted does not mean that I have re-surveyed the laws at that time.
 Note that a substantial portion of the Missouri statutes, particularly the additions effective August 28, 2010 (HB2226), primarily concern regulation of endowed care and pre-need care funds managed by larger cemeteries, so are not covered here.

 The predominant statutory RSMo Chapter involving cemeteries is Chapter 214 entitled "Cemeteries."
 The first link, later, shows its full content listing.
 The second Chapter, 194, "Death--Disposition of Dead Bodies" establishes a legal requirement to notify authorities upon discovery of unmarked human remains and provides penalties for knowing disturbance of a human burial site.
 A few other provisions relating directly or indirectly to cemeteries exist in various other Chapters and Sections of the Missouri Revised Statutes.

 The primary statutory laws governing cemeteries in Missouri, including family and private burial grounds, are located in Missouri Revised Statutes, Chapter 214.
 Global online search of all statutes is available at Missouri Revised Statutes.
-Citations to certain subsections of particular interest to families and genealogists are as follows:
+Citations to certain sections of particular interest to families and genealogists are as follows: